nromsdahl/legit/README.md

     hostname).

-    --tls-ca, An optional root certificate bundle used to verify the chisel server.
+    --tls-ca, An optional root certificate bundle used to verify the legit server.
 Only valid when connecting to the server with "https" or "wss".
 By default, the operating system CAs will be used.

     --tls-skip-verify, Skip server TLS certificate verification of chain and host name (if TLS is used for transport connections to server).
 If set, client accepts any TLS certificate presented by the server and any host name in that certificate.
-This only affects transport https (wss) connection.
-Chisel server's public key may be still verified (see --fingerprint) after inner connection is established.
+This only affects transport https (wss) connection. legit server's public key may be still verified (see --fingerprint) after inner connection is established.